TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 ## Analyze and explain handling props
 `screen on segregation.py`
-In some complicated ABM models, users need to set multiple parameters like I just mentioned in the example.
-So a function that helps handle props (called handle_props() in Indra) is needed to set values of these parameters.
-On the whole, handling props tries to initialize `self.props` in the model so that we could set parameters with `self.props.get(prop_nm)`
+On the whole, handling props tries to initialize `self.props` in the model so that users could set multiple parameters with `self.props.get(prop_nm)` in some complicated ABM models.
-To achieve this goal, we will make use of the function `PropArgs.create_props()` in the site-package called PropArgs.
+To achieve this goal, we will call a helper function `handle_props()` and will make use of the function `PropArgs.create_props()` in the site-package called PropArgs.

-There are actually lots of details along the way, so I will talk more about the key points and briefly mention some other details.
+There are actually lots of details along the way, I will talk more about the key points and briefly mention other details.
 Let's get started!

 `highlight super().handle_props(props)`